Best Sewing Machines & Sewing Supplies For Kids, Teens & Adults!

 Here at Cupcakes and Lace Sewing Studio in Loudoun County Virginia, we offer lots of private sewing lessons for kids and teens (and adults too!).

-We often get asked which machines may be great for beginners (kids and adults!) and intermediate young sewers.
+We often get asked which machines may be great for beginners (kids, teens and adults!) and intermediate young sewers.
 Below is are list of recommendations on machines and also supplies that we would recommend not only for kids and teens but adults too!

 A few things to note:

 - Sewing machines in general have gone up in price due to COVID.
-They are also not being produced as often or can’t really be produced so hence the higher price tag that you may see when you click on the links below.
+They are also not being produced as often or resources are more limited so hence the higher price tag that you may see when you click on the links below.
 Note that they are all normally a lot cheaper but things have changed due to COVID and slower production etc.

 Our Favorite Sewing Machines: (In our preferred order!)

 - Singer Stylist: these are the machines we primarily use at our studio!
 They are GREAT!
 I usually recommend these ones FIRST for kids and our adult students as well.
 And normally when in stock on amazon prime about $170 (during COVID times they are closer to $200) which is an amazing price for this machine.
 I love this for kids and teens because there is a speed setting which is rare in a cheaper machine and as they gets more experience they can turn up the speed etc. It also comes with a bunch of fun stitches.
 We’ve had 6 of those for about 7 years with tons of kids and adults using them and none have ever broken or given any issues.
 This machine also has tons of decorative stitches, several types of buttonhole stitches and attachment and several presser feet for various uses.
 Sometimes it goes out of stock on Amazon but usually pops back up a few weeks later.

 - Singer Heavy Duty: Another great machine we have used with our students (kids AND adults) many times.
 Sews through lots of different fabrics and layers!
 Great little workhorse machine.